ropensci/babette/CONTRIBUTING.md

 ## Which package to contribute to?

-`babette` consists out of three packages.
+`rbeast2` consists out of three packages.

 If you want to contribute to the creation of BEAST2 XML input file, go to [beautier](https://github.com/richelbilderbeek/beautier/blob/master/CONTRIBUTING.md).